a9s MongoDB for PCF

 When you run the cf CLI

-create-service a9s-mongodb command,
+create-service a9s-mongodb command, PCF creates dedicated

-the best possible bad neighborhood protection.
+VMs for this service instance.
+This allows for the best possible bad neighborhood protection.

 Distributed across multiple infrastructure availability zones, clustered data service plans enable short failover times and are resilient against failures of individual infrastructure hosts or entire availability zones.